-Should the time come for you an employee to leave Chelmsford Public Schools, we value hearing about your-the employee's CPS experience.
-All employees who are leaving the Chelmsford Public

-Schools are welcome to set up an exit interview with the Office of Human Resources by contacting Karen BerglundDiane Carey at (Error!
-Hyperlink reference not valid.careyd@chelmsford.k12.ma.us) or calling us at (978)251-5100.
+Should the time come for an employee to leave Chelmsford Public Schools, we value hearing about the employee's CPS experience.
+All employees who are leaving the Chelmsford Public Schools are welcome to set up an exit interview with the Office of Human Resources by contacting Diane Carey at careyd@chelmsford.k12.ma.us, or calling us at (978)251-5100.